NTI-Gymnasieingenjor/lunchpad/README.md

 Install Python version 3.7.2 or later on the Raspberry pi: https://www.python.org/downloads/
 ```
-# To run the program on bootup on the Raspberry pi in case of power shutdown in any form
+# To enable autostart on a new Raspberry pi in case of power shutdown in any form.
 $ sudo nano /etc/xdg/lxsession/LXDE-pi/autostart

 # Proceed to add these in the GNI nano 3.2 terminal